UPDATE: After a formal complaint to the BBC, the misleading content in the original article was changed… This blog describes the original claims made.

 2. Good news!
 Nearly seven in ten of the women who did speak to a doctor about their period pain were happy with the care/advice received (69%).

 Seemingly contrary to popular belief, doctors are usually able to help in regard to period pain and associated reproductive health conditions.
-In fact, there are a range of treatment options available, from painkillers, different forms of contraceptive (hormonal) medication and devices, to a hormone balancing diet, or nutritional supplements.
+In fact, there are a range of treatment options available, from painkillers, different forms of contraceptive (hormonal) medication and devices, to an anti-inflammatory diet, or nutritional supplements.

 However, this is not all good news, since a quarter of the women reported dissatisfaction with the care/advice received from their doctor.
 This may be for any number of different factors, but Menstrual Matters hopes to influence clinical training to include more on the menstrual cycle and related symptoms, to at least try to improve this situation in the future.